Close

 11:00 - 11:30

-By Katie Scott Editor at Insurance Times, Ajay Mistry Co-Founder and Co-Chair at iCAN, Donna Scully Director at Carpenters Group
+By Katie Scott Editor at Insurance Times, Gemma McWilliam Chief People Officer at HDI UK & Ireland, Ajay Mistry Co-Founder and Co-Chair at iCAN, Donna Scully Director at Carpenters Group

 This session equips talent leaders across insurers, brokers, and trade bodies with actionable insights to drive meaningful behavioural change, ensuring that awareness is not a one-off initiative but a sustained part of organisational culture and employee experience.